 Advice for Consultants

 As far as my resume goes, I started providing contract Access developent work in 1994.
 I've been teaching Access since 1996 (first in the classroom, and now online).
 I started 599cd.com in 2002.
-And just this year (2021) I finally decided to stop taking consulting work and to focus 100% on making new videos.
-So that's 27 years as a consultant.
-I think I'm qualified to give advice.
+In 2021, I finally decided to stop taking consulting work and to focus 100% on making new videos.
+But I've got a lot of time under my belt as both a consultant and an teacher of Access.